johnwbyrd/pennyworth/doc/cli-tool.md

   - `--hash <string>`: API key hash to rotate (required)
   - `--output <format>`: `json` or `text` (default: `text`)
 - **Behavior:**
-  - Revokes the old key, creates a new one for the same owner/permissions
+  - Sends a request to the REST API to rotate the key
   - Displays the new key once
 - **Example:**
   ```bash